Here you will find:

 *The ability to test outside of our normal grade level bands when necessary

-After trying the CogAT Screener in the spring of 2024, we are returning to the CogAT Complete for the 2024-2025 school year.
-The CogAT Complete provides a full ability profile for each student and better aids in the selection process.
+We are returning to the CogAT Complete in the Spring of 2025.
+The CogAT Complete provides a full ability profile for each student and better aids in the identification process.

 Programming by School